 A lottery grant was awarded for three years to carry on the basic activities.
 Since 2010 we have had to apply for Lottery Funding year on year.
 Each round has become increasingly difficult due to the continued pressure and cuts placed on the Arts Council of Wales and unfortunately, the gallery was unsuccessful in it’s 2019 bid for funding.

-We are now volunteer led with a great group of Professionals and Artists whose job it is to make the Gallery sustainable for the future and retain this independant Art Gallery for the whole community in South West Wales, a far reaching vision for the Arts and opportunities for All kinds of Artists to utilise this fabulous Art Space and Gallery.
+The Gallery moved from Queen’s Hall to Market Street We are now volunteer led with a great group of Professionals and Artists whose job it is to make the Gallery sustainable for the future and retain this independant Art Gallery for the whole community in South West Wales, a far reaching vision for the Arts and opportunities for All kinds of Artists to utilise this fabulous Art Space and Gallery.

 If you are in a position to offer sponsorship or some financial support, please contact Harriet Addyman on Mobile 07917292774